ShwetaMaharanawar/Accurate-Prediction-of-Sepsis-in-ICU-Patients/README.md

 -
 Developed an early sepsis detection model using Random Forest and SOFA/qSOFA scores, & launched website to raise awareness & provide healthcare professionals access.

+"All the code is available in the sepsis folder."
+-
 First install all packages & Software
 1.anaconda and jupyter notebook